 Environmental Safety

-Coaches must work closely with the Athletic Director and Athletic Trainer for environmental risk mitigation.
+Coaches must work closely with the Athletic Director for environmental risk mitigation.
 The Athletic Director will frequently collaborate regarding threats to environmental safety for students.

 Coaches must be aware of